 To bring solar wires from the roof into the vehicle, you will likely need to drill a hole in the roof to thread the wires through to the inside.
 To protect the wires as they pass through the roof and to prevent water leaks, picking up an entry gland is a good idea.

 Solar Charge Controller (PWM)

 A solar charge controller regulates the voltage between the solar panel and the battery.
 This device ensures that the battery is properly charged and will stop the flow of current to the battery once the battery is full.

-There are lots of more expensive charge controllers available, but this little PWM charge controller from Renogy will do the trick if you only have a 100 watt panel.
+There are lots of more expensive charge controllers available, but this little 10-amp PWM charge controller from Renogy will do the trick if you only have a 100 watt panel.

-This in-line fuse helps to protect your electrical wires and downstream electrical components in case of an unexpected surge.
+This in-line fuse helps to protect your electrical wires from overheating during unexpected surges in current.